Ben Aaron, Ginger Zee’s Husband: 5 Fast Facts You Need to Know

 After returning to his native New York, he got a job with WNBC in 2009 and co-hosted their New York Live show.
 He picked up three local Emmy Awards for Best Features Reporter.
 One of Aaron’s 2012 segments, “Dance Walking Fitness,” got national attention and has over 3.4 million views on YouTube.

 Aaron was born in New York City and has a degree from Emerson College in Boston.
-His parents are Janis Yudelson Salerno and Mark Colonomos,
+His parents are Janis Yudelson Salerno and Mark Colonomos.

-5. Aaron & Zee Starred in Their Own DIY Network Series About Renovating Their New York Home
+5. He & Zee Starred in Their Own DIY Network Series About Renovating Their New York Home

 Earlier this year, Aaron and Zee starred in a season of Renovation Realities for DIY Network.
 In the four-episode season, the couple renovated their new Katonah, New York home.
 The series featured cameos from other GMA personalities, including Robin Roberts, Amy Robach and Lara Spencer.